svmiller/svmiller.github.io/_posts/2020-11-16-smarter-ways-to-store-your-wide-data-with-sql-magic-purrr.md

 wvspgcon <- DBI::dbConnect(RPostgres::Postgres(), dbname="wvs")
 ```

 Here's what I'm going to do next.
 My `splitWVS` object is split by the survey waves (`s002`), which are minimally 1, 2, 3, 4, 5, and 6.
 In this `wvs` PostgreSQL database, those will be my table names coinciding with the individual survey waves I split.
-The next is just looping through the data and creating those tables with those names.
+The next part just loops through the data and creates those tables with those names.

 ```r